VALLEY NATIONAL BANCORP

 - Review and approve the Internal Audit Department Charter.
 Require periodic independent external quality assessments of the Internal Audit Department.

-- Obtain reports from management, and the Chief Audit Executive indicating whether they have become aware that any of the activities of the Company and its subsidiaries are not in material conformity with applicable legal requirements or the Company's Code of Conduct and Ethics.
-Discuss the process for communicating the Code of Conduct and Ethics to company personnel, and for monitoring compliance.
+- Obtain reports from management and the Ethics Officer indicating whether they have become aware that any of the activities of the Company and its subsidiaries are not in material conformity with applicable legal requirements or the Company’s Code of Conduct and Ethics.
+Discuss the process for communicating the Code of Conduct and Ethics to company personnel and for monitoring compliance.
+Review the annual evaluation of the effectiveness of the Ethics Program presented by the Ethics Officer.
 Provide review and oversight of related party transactions, as required by policy for potential conflicts of interest, and as required by NYSE Rule 314.
-Advise the Board with respect to any material issues that have been brought to the Committee's attention concerning compliance with applicable laws and regulations and with the Company's Code of Conduct and Ethics.
+Advise the Board with respect to any material issues that have been brought to the Committee’s attention concerning compliance with applicable laws and regulations and with the Company’s Code of Conduct and Ethics.

 - The receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters.